 Forcing account creation before purchase is one of the most common self-inflicted conversion wounds.
 Enable guest checkout in WooCommerce → Settings → Accounts & Privacy and check "Allow customers to place orders without an account."

 Then make the login prompt less aggressive.
-By default WooCommerce shows a login notice at the top of checkout — move it below the fold so it does not intercept first-time buyers:
+By default WooCommerce can show a login notice at the top of checkout.
+Move that prompt lower on the page or collapse it behind a secondary link so it does not intercept first-time buyers.

-For autofill, ensure your field name and autocomplete attributes are browser-readable.
+For autofill, ensure your field names and autocomplete attributes are browser-readable.
 WooCommerce sets these correctly by default, but custom themes sometimes strip them.
-Check the rendered HTML and confirm fields like billing_email carry autocomplete="email" and billing_address_1 carries autocomplete="address-line1".
+Check the rendered HTML and confirm the email and address fields carry the right browser autofill hints.

 Payment Gateway Setup for Canada